 Cleaning Validation Protocol and Report

-Instead of going through the whole protocol documentation, it is important to understand what key technical aspects it includes.
-A protocol should be prepared explaining technical cleaning validation activities that contain
+Instead of following any protocol template, it is important to understand its key technical aspects.
+A protocol should be prepared explaining technical cleaning validation activities that contain:

 - Scope and Objective